TauConsortium/redlat-genetics/Quality-Control/README.md

 Ensure that all required software is installed on your system.
 Specify the path to each of the required software in the rmd

 ## Usage
-The [redlat_qc.rmd](redlat_qc.rmd) pipeline is designed to be run as an [R markdown](https://rmarkdown.rstudio.com/lesson-1.html) file in [RStudio](https://posit.co/download/rstudio-desktop/).
+The [quality_control.rmd](quality_control.rmd) pipeline is designed to be run as an [R markdown](https://rmarkdown.rstudio.com/lesson-1.html) file in [RStudio](https://posit.co/download/rstudio-desktop/).
 This way you can run it in a step-by-step mode and generate a rendered quality control report.

-Download the [redlat_qc.rmd](redlat_qc.rmd) file to your local [RStudio](https://posit.co/download/rstudio-desktop/) and modify steps *1.
+Download `quality_control.rmd` to your local RStudio and modify steps *1.
 Set up your environment* and *2.
 Customize the quality control process* to fit your quality control goals.
 The rest of the code does not require modifications.
 (More information below)

-You could also edit [redlat_qc.rmd](redlat_qc.rmd) and run it directly from the r command line if you already have the `sample_data.txt` and the `problematic_relatedness.txt` files in your workspace.
+You could also edit `quality_control.rmd` and run it directly from the r command line if you already have the `sample_data.txt` and the `problematic_relatedness.txt` files in your workspace.

 ```r
 library(rmarkdown)